SHudgins/cru-baseplate/README.md

 cru-baseplate
 =============

-Default starting point for font-end builds
+Cru Baseplate is the default starting point for front-end builds